yuezijie/yuezijie.github.io/index.md

         <tr>
             <td>
                 <div>
                             <B>Welcome to the Visual Computing (VisCom) research team.
-We are part of the Informatics at King’s Colleg>
+We are part of the Informatics at King’s Colleg London.</B>

                 </div>
                 <div>
                     Our research field is <i>computer vision</i> and <i>multimedia computing</i>.